hexalang/Hexa/docs/reference.md

 ### Casts

-Previous approach with infix operators was not very good for chaining and precedence confusion.
+Previous approach with infix operators was not very good for chaining and caused precedence confusion.

 Feedback from the community also shows some dissatisfaction with `as!` exclamation mark operator.